 For obvious reasons, the ferocity of the collisions will go down, and lessen the possibility for injury.
 Scoring will also increase, as finesse offensive players will have more green space to work with.

 But on the contrary, my high school science classes taught me that the greater the distance an object has to remain in motion, the stronger the impact it will have when it reaches its final resting point.
 Defensive players often go five to 10 yards before they make a hit ... does increasing the distance in turn make it any safer?
 It is a worthy idea, and it doesn't hurt to try.
 The cost of widening the field would be high for the average fan's town to pony up the funds, but not for the NFL.
-With a larger field, athletes will have
+With a larger field, athletes will have to condition for peak endurance, rather than bulk.

 The NFL is a multibillion dollar operation, and shelling out the greenbacks for a wider field is chump change compared to the cost of former players' lawsuits for head injuries suffered while playing.